 What is OOPs in Java?

 Object-Oriented Programming (OOP) in Java is a programming paradigm that focuses on using objects and classes to organize code.
-It helps developers create modular, reusable, and maintainable software systems.
+It helps developers create modular, reusable, and maintainable software systems by modeling real-world entities.

 Core OOPs Concepts in Java